philthompson10/pyqtdeploy/doc/building.rst

     This specifies that additional progress messages should be enabled.

-.. option:: -V, --version
+.. option:: --no-warnings-are-errors

-    This specifies that the version number should be displayed on ``stdout``.
-    The program will then terminate.
+    This specifies that any warnings are not treated as errors.

 .. option:: project